RowlandB/generalized_mancala/README.md

 - 5 play look ahead
 - records plays
 - 1 pre-determined board/player count
+- display plays (either during or after the fact)

 planned features:
-- display plays (either during or after the fact)
 - more pre-determined boards
-- configuration maker
+- board configuration maker
+- show where the last move was from
+- move pruning (to keep exponentiation under control)
+- make the displayed plays less ugly
+- make displayed plays real-time

+not planned:
+- allow a human to play